Family Assistance Plan: Failure

-Nixon's FAP came at a time of when Congress sought to assert its power in domestic affairs, be it scrutinizing existing programs or declining to enact new ones, which the architects of the Family Assistance Plan hardly realized.
+Nixon's FAP came at a time when Congress sought to assert its power in domestic affairs, be it scrutinizing existing programs or declining to enact new ones, which the architects of the Family Assistance Plan hardly realized.
 The chances of passing such a program through Congress seemed "too slim", per Senator Daniel Patrick Moynihan.
 Firstly, a guaranteed income was deemed as "immoral" and "impolitic" due largely to tax increases and the disincentive to work.
 Many people in Congress did not believe that the plan would attract support from middle-class and working-class people, with some calling it a "political suicide."
-Some "safe-seat" liberals, however, favored the guaranteed income as an alternative to the existing system.
+Some "safe-seat" liberals, however, favored guaranteed income as an alternative to the existing system.
 The moderates were mostly opposed to it because they believed either that it was morally wrong, or the political consequences of such a plan were far-reaching.
 Many in Congress preferred creating job opportunities and encouraging food stamps.
 The Family Assistance Plan was set to go through numerous tests in many different committees.
 In particular, since it was technically a tax bill, it would be scrutinized by the tax committees.
 Therefore, if it was successful, it would have become a statute financed by the Treasury automatically, representing significant commitment.

 The conservative lawmakers regarded the new welfare program as a huge drain on the treasury of the nation, while the liberals concerned themselves with the work requirement of the FAP and its insufficient benefit level.

 Interest groups played an important role in the ultimate fate of the FAP.
 For example, the National Welfare Rights Organization (NWRO) opposed the plan, calling for an alternative plan in which the government would increase the benefit level to $5500 with no work requirement attached to it.
 Many liberal organizations seemed to have ignored the fact that even the current proposal's price tag was very high, at $4.4 billion (nearly $28 billion in 2021).